uccser/cs-field-guide/text/en/chapters/computer-vision.md

 {panel end}

-With the canny edge detection website above, try putting different images in front of the camera and determine how good the algorithm is at detecting boundaries in the image.
+With the canny edge detection interactive above, try uploading different images and determining how good different convolutional kernels are at detecting boundaries in the image.
 Capture images to put in your report as examples to illustrate your experiments with the detector.

-- Can the Canny detector find all edges in the image?
+- Can the detector find all edges in the image?
 If there are some missing, why might this be?
 - Are there any false edge detections?
 Why did they system think that they were edges?
 - Does the lighting on the scene affect the quality of edge detection?
 - Does the system find the boundary between two colours?
 How similar can the colours be and still have the edge detected?
 - How fast can the system process the input?
-Does the nature of the image affect this?
+Does this change with more complex kernels?
-- How well does the system deal with a page with text on it?
+- How well does the system deal with an image with text on it?

 {comment}